seven5/seven5.github.io/tutorial.md

 > For the curious, the algorithm used to insure constraint evaluation is
 > both correct, and close to minimal is [eval_vite](ftp://ftp.cc.gatech.edu/pub/gvu/tr/1993/93-15.pdf) from 93.

 So, how does this work in our example form?
-First, all of the first five attributes in the signup page have their values constrained to be equal to the values in the type-in fields of the form.
+First,  the first five named attributes in the signup page structure have their values constrained to be equal to the values in the type-in fields of the form.
 The "magic" of Seven5 is allowing constraints to be computed from parts of the DOM; all the other constraint processing algorithms/ideas have been around since the 1990s.
 Thus, at any point in the code of `client/signup.go` the value read from signupPage.first.Get() will be the value that is currently in the corresponding text box on the screen.

 We can go the other direction.
-The last three fields of signupPage are used to compute the values of the feedback areas to the right of the text entry areas.
+The three three fields of signupPage that end in "Feedback" are  used to compute the values of the feedback areas to the right of the text entry areas.
 Again, Seven5 allows constraints to go "into" the  DOM as well as come from it.
 So, a call like signupPage.firstFeedback.Set("foobar")  will display "foobar" to the right of the first name text entry box and, naturally, signupPage.firstFeedback.Set("") will remove what was there before.